ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 These questions can be answered by algorithm analysis, and it is not certain that it takes 10,000 times longer to solve a 10,000 times larger problem -- it depends on the algorithm.
-(The specific example of searching in a list is discussed in more detail in @sec:intro:binary-search.)
+(The specific example of searching in a list is discussed in more detail in @sec:intro:searching.)

 ## Core concepts